UK retail sales rebound in run-up to Christmas - CBI

 "After a disappointing couple of months, sales volumes in December recovered their sparkle, beating retailers' expectations," said Barry Williams, who chairs the CBI survey panel and is a senior executive at Asda, Wal-Mart's (WMT.N) British supermarket chain.

-"Customers have clearly held off spending through the autumn and we're only now seeing them start to hit tCRHhe stores," he added.
+"Customers have clearly held off spending through the autumn and we're only now seeing them start to hit the stores," he added.

 Clothing sales in particular had been weak in October and November due to milder than usual weather, which dissuaded shoppers from buying new winter clothes.